atlas-php/agent-cli/README.md

 ```

 The service handles both interactive and headless runs, automatically sanitizes ANSI escape sequences, streams events to STDOUT/STDERR, and records every Codex JSON event to a JSON Lines log.

+Each headless log now begins with a synthetic `thread.request` entry summarizing the provided system instructions (if any) and the user task that triggered the run, so downstream tooling can reconstruct the full prompt context.

 ## Configuration